 Signs in female dogs

 Female dogs infected with Brucella canis typically experience the abortion of dead pups between 45 and 60 days of gestation.
-The aborted pups may show signs of partial autolysis, with subcutaneous edema, congestion, and hemorrhaging in the abdominal subcutaneous region.
+The aborted pups may show signs of partial autolysis, with subcutaneous oedema, congestion, and haemorrhaging in the abdominal subcutaneous region.
 After the abortion, a brown or greenish-grey vaginal discharge is often observed, lasting for 1 to 6 weeks, with the abortion rate typically ranging from 25% to 30% (da Silva et al., 2020).
 Brucellosis should be suspected if a seemingly healthy bitch aborts two weeks before her due date.
 Most pups born alive will die within a few hours or days.
 While abortion of dead puppies is the primary clinical sign of reproductive failure associated with brucellosis, conception failure can occur at any stage after breeding.
 Embryonic death can occur as early as 20 days post-mating.
 Bitches that experience early pregnancy loss (resorption) may appear infertile (failure to conceive) unless early ultrasonographic evaluation confirms pregnancy.
-Infected bitches with B. canis do not typically experience disruptions in their normal estrous cycles.
+Infected bitches with B. canis do not typically experience disruptions in their normal oestrous cycles.
 A significant proportion of bitches that abort due to brucellosis may still produce normal litters in subsequent pregnancies.
 However, some infected bitches may experience recurrent reproductive failures, even after having normal litters, and remain infectious to their offspring.

 Signs in male dogs

 In male dogs, brucellosis often leads to varying degrees of subfertility, which can progress to infertility in all affected cases.
 This may result in small litter sizes or failure to achieve pregnancy.
 Libido may be reduced, and ejaculation may be associated with pain.
 A decreased ejaculate volume is commonly observed (Makloski, 2011).
-Clients may not notice physical abnormalities in the epididymitis or testes, though scrotal dermatitis is often recognized due to the self-excoriation it causes.
+Clients may not notice physical abnormalities in the epididymitis or testes, though scrotal dermatitis is often recognised due to the self-excoriation it causes.
 Affected male dogs typically show scrotal enlargement early in the disease due to epididymitis, with or without orchitis.
-Serosanguineous scrotal edema may also be present, along with erythema from scrotal dermatitis or secondary bacterial dermatopathy.
+Serosanguineous scrotal oedema may also be present, along with erythema from scrotal dermatitis or secondary bacterial dermatopathy.
 Testicular atrophy and asymmetry are common chronic outcomes (Carmichael and Greene, 2012).
-As the disease progresses in male dogs, additional signs may include epididymitis, orchitis, testicular swelling or atrophy, sperm abnormalities, uveitis, meningoencephalitis, spinal arthritis, weight loss, a poor coat condition, listlessness, swollen lymph nodes, and behavioral changes.
+As the disease progresses in male dogs, additional signs may include epididymitis, orchitis, testicular swelling or atrophy, sperm abnormalities, uveitis, meningoencephalitis, spinal arthritis, weight loss, a poor coat condition, listlessness, swollen lymph nodes, and behavioural changes.
 Chronically infected dogs may remain asymptomatic carriers (De-Massis et al., 2022).

 Ophthalmic signs

 Signs of ocular involvement in Brucellosis include blepharospasm, conjunctival hyperemia, and various indicators of uveitis such as aqueous flare, iris hyperpigmentation, and loss of the normal contour of the iris surface.
 Additional ocular signs may include hypopyon, posterior synechiae, and secondary glaucoma.
-Corneal edema, vitreous opacities, swelling and hyperemia of the optic disc, and signs of multifocal granulomatous chorioretinitis have also been observed (Ledbetter et al., 2009).
+Corneal oedema, vitreous opacities, swelling and hyperemia of the optic disc, and signs of multifocal granulomatous chorioretinitis have also been observed (Ledbetter et al., 2009).

 Semen picture

 Semen abnormalities typically appear 5 weeks post-infection and become more pronounced by 8 weeks.
 Common abnormalities in brucellosis-affected dogs include reduced sperm count (oligospermia), poor motility (asthenospermia), and increased morphologic defects (teratospermia).
 The most frequent sperm abnormalities include detached sperm heads, proximal and distal cytoplasmic droplets, and acrosomal deformities.
 By 15 weeks post-infection, sperm head-to-head agglutination may indicate the presence of anti-sperm antibodies.
-Inflammatory cell aggregates, typically consisting of neutrophils, surround macrophages containing phagocytized sperm.
+Inflammatory cell aggregates, typically consisting of neutrophils, surround macrophages containing phagocytised sperm.
 By 20 weeks, more than 90% of the sperm are abnormal, and azoospermia with a lack of inflammatory cells is seen in conjunction with bilateral testicular atrophy (Carmichael and Greene, 2012).

 Orthopedic signs